Representative Ongoing Matters

-In In re Payment Card Interchange Fee and Merchant Discount Antitrust Litigation, MDL 1720 (E.D.N.Y.), Nussbaum Law Group is interim co-lead counsel for a proposed class of millions of merchants nationwide who accept Visa and Mastercard payment cards.
-NLG is seeking changes in the payment networks’ rules.
-The case is currently in the midst of discovery, which is expected to continue through early 2018.
+In In re Payment Card Interchange Fee and Merchant Discount Antitrust Litigation, MDL 1720 (E.D.N.Y.), Nussbaum Law Group is interim injunctive relief co-lead counsel for a proposed class of millions of merchants who accept Visa and Mastercard payment cards.

 In In re Generic Pharmaceuticals Pricing Antitrust Litigation, MDL 2724 (E.D.
-Pa.), Nussbaum Law Group is one of four Court-appointed members of the Direct Purchaser Plaintiffs’ Steering Committee charged with the prosecution of class claims alleging wide-ranging price-fixing and market-rigging by multiple generic drug manufacturers.
-Paralleling an ongoing investigation by the Department of Justice and recently joined by 45 states’ Attorney Generals, the case so far implicates nearly 20 different generic drugs.
-Motion to dismiss briefing for six of the cases is expected to be complete by November 2017.
+Pa.), Nussbaum Law Group is on the Direct Purchaser Plaintiffs’ Steering Committee in the prosecution of class claims alleging wide-ranging price-fixing and market-rigging by multiple generic drug manufacturers.
+The case so far implicates nearly 20 different generic drugs.

-In In re Actos Direct Purchaser Antitrust Litigation¸ No. 15-cv-03278 (S.D.N.Y.), Nussbaum Law Group is a court-appointed interim co-lead class counsel for a proposed class of direct purchasers of Actos and Actoplus who allege they paid more for those products as a result of Defendants’ scheme to delay generic competition in the $3 billion per year Actos market.
-After an intervening related appeal, supplemental motion to dismiss briefing was completed in June 2017.
+In In re Actos Direct Purchaser Antitrust Litigation¸ No. 15-cv-03278 (S.D.N.Y.), Nussbaum Law Group is a court-appointed interim co-lead class counsel for a proposed class of direct purchasers of Actos and Actoplus who allege they paid more for those products as a result of Defendants’ scheme to delay generic competition.

 In In re Packaged Seafood Products Antitrust Litigation, MDL 2670 (S.D.
-Cal.), Nussbaum Law Group is counsel to supermarket chain direct action plaintiffs alleging that the principal manufacturers of shelf-stable packaged tuna—Bumble Bee, StarKist, and Chicken of the Sea—fixed the price of packaged tuna by, among other things, agreeing to reduce can sizes and coordinating price increases.
+Cal.), Nussbaum Law Group represents direct action plaintiffs alleging that manufacturers of shelf-stable packaged tuna unlawfully colluded to unlawfully fix tuna prices.